-Graduates from NC State’s MAT Elementary Education program will:
+Graduates from NC State’s MAT in Elementary Education distance education (DE) track will:

 - Become teachers of quality for all children; they will demonstrate values and dispositions characterized by a sound commitment to social justice, especially for underserved and vulnerable populations of children.